 In no way am I telling you to stop offering support to your child and their significant other.
 I know that as a parent you are more than willing to put yourself second as you help them navigate this difficult process.
 I simply want to validate that you are allowed to grieve both as a parent and as a grandparent.
 I am encouraging you to pause and hold space for your own emotions every once in a while.
 Provide yourself with the opportunity to grieve freely and intensely.

 By practicing this act of self-care, you are helping your grandchild's parents.
 You cannot expect to sustain a constant level of support for the parents if you ignore or push down your own grief.
 Eventually, it will surface because a grief of this magnitude does not just resolve itself.
 To be the most steady and helpful support you can be for the parents, you must have a healthy practice of self-care.
 To help you process your grief and integrate it into your life in a way that is sustainable for years to come, a healthy self-care practice is critical.
 Self-care for you as grandparents does not look that different from the self-care that I encourage parents to practice.
-To learn more about self-care in the wake of a terminal prenatal diagnosis and the loss of a baby, please read our post found here.
+To learn more about self-care in the wake of a prenatal diagnosis of a life-limiting condition and the loss of a baby, please read our post found here.

 One act of self-care that I highly encourage you to practice is leaning on your own network of support.
 For the same reasons that parents need a support system of friends and family to come around them, you do, too.
 You do not have to be strong and self-sufficient throughout this experience, and frankly, I encourage you not to try to be.
 You need people in your life who can help you, and by letting them help you, you are supporting your child and their significant other.
 When you know that you have people to count on when you need tangible or emotional support, you are able to give more of your time and energy to supporting your grandchild's parents.